Education administrator: job description

 The job can be busy at key times in the academic year, when some long hours may be necessary.
 There are good opportunities for career progression via promotion into senior administrative, managerial and project management roles, or transfer/secondment between departments.

-Qualifications in education, English, psychology, sociology, business studies, statistics, IT, administration or management may be beneficial.
+A degree in education, English, psychology, sociology, business studies, statistics, IT, administration or management may be beneficial.
 Previous higher/further education, office or commercial work experience can also be helpful.

 Good interpersonal, IT, numeracy, organisational, time management, negotiation and communication skills are essential.
 A polite telephone manner and discretion when dealing with confidential information is also very important.